Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ```
 {kotlin-runnable="true"}

-> On Kotlin/JS and Kotlin/Native, you must use the `@Serializable` annotation for an `enum` class to use as a root object,
+> When targeting Kotlin/JS or Kotlin/Native, you must use the `@Serializable` annotation for an `enum` class to use it as a root object,
 > such as in `encodeToString<Status>(Status.SUPPORTED)`.
 >
 {style="note"}

 #### Customize serial names of enum entries

-> For more information on customizing serial names, see [Customize serial names](serialization-customization-options.md#customize-serial-names).
->
-{style="tip"}

 To customize the serial names of enum entries, use the `@SerialName` annotation and mark the enum class with `@Serializable`: